Birkhoff strata of Sato Grassmannian and algebraic curves: Birkhoff strata and I ndex

-of finite order $n$.
-The set $W_{fin}$ of elements in Gr of finite order is dense.
+of finite degree $n$.
+A point of Sato Grassmannian represents an infinite-dimensional linear space, formed by these series with \ various $\gamma _{k}$ and fixed $a_{i}$, which is naturally attached to this point.
+So, the linear bundle which is the disjoint union of all these linear spaces (fibers) is a particularly natural one.
+As in the well-known case of finite-dimensional Grassmannians (see e.g. \cite{GH}) such bundle is referred as the tautological bundle (TB) over Sato Grassmannian.
+For any subset W of Sato Grassmannian one has the corresponding tautological subbundle $TB_{W}$.

 Grassmannian Gr is a connected Banach manifold which exhibits a stratified structure \cite{PS}.
-To describe this structure one introduces the set $\mathcal{I}$.
-It is the family of all sets $S \subset \mathbb{Z}$ which are bounded from below and contain all sufficiently high integers.
-The canonical form of such $S$ is
+To describe this structure one introduces the set $ \mathcal{I}$.
+It is the family of all sets $S\subset \mathbb{Z}$ which are bounded from below and contain all sufficiently high integers.
+The canonical form of such $S$ of virtual cardinality zero is

-such that $s_0 < s_1 < s_2 <\dots$ and $s_n =n$ for large $n$.
-Then for the subspace $W \subset Gr$ one defines
+such that $s_{0}<s_{1}<s_{2}<\dots $ and $s_{n}=n$ for large $n$.
+Then for the subspace $W\subset Gr$ one defines

-Given $S \in \mathcal{I}$ the subset $\Sigma_S$ of Gr defined by
+Given $S\in \mathcal{I}$ the subset $\Sigma _{S}$ of Gr defined by